neondatabase/website/content/docs/extensions/hnsw.md

 ## Tuning the HNSW algorithm

-The `m`, `efConstruction`, and `efSearch` options described above allow you to tune the HNSW algorithm when creating an index:
+The `m`, `efConstruction`, and `efSearch` options allow you to tune the HNSW algorithm when creating an index:

 - `m`: Defines the maximum number of bi-directional links (also referred to as "edges") created for each node during graph construction.
 A higher value increases accuracy (recall) but also increases the size of the index in memory and index construction time.
 - `efContsruction`: Defines the number of nearest neighbors considered during index construction.
 The default value is `32`.
 This setting influences the trade-off between index quality and construction speed.
 A high `efConstruction` value creates a higher quality graph, enabling more accurate search results, but a higher value also means that index construction takes longer.
 - `efSearch`: Defines the number of nearest neighbors considered during index search.
 The default value is `32`.
 This setting influences the trade-off between query accuracy (recall) and speed.
 A higher `efSearch` value increases accuracy at the cost of speed.
-This value should be equal or larger than k (the number of nearest neighbors you want your search to return).
+This value should be equal to or larger than k (the number of nearest neighbors you want your search to return).

-If you want to prioritize for search speed over accuracy, you would use lower values for `m` and `efSearch`.
-Conversely, to prioritize accuracy over speed, you would use higher value for `m` and `efSearch`, and also use a higher `efContsruction` value to support more accurate search results.
+In summary, to prioritize for search speed over accuracy, you would use lower values for `m` and `efSearch`.
+Conversely, to prioritize accuracy over speed, you would use higher value for `m` and `efSearch`.
+At the cost of index build time, you can also use a higher `efContsruction` value to enable more accurate search results.

 <Admonition type="info">
-A benchmark performed by Neon using the _GIST-960 Euclidean dataset_, which provides a training set of 1 million vectors of 960 dimensions, and a test set of 100, used the following index option values:
+Benchmarks performed by Neon using the _GIST-960 Euclidean dataset_, which provides a training set of 1 million vectors of 960 dimensions, were run with different index option values:

-- `m`: 32, 64, 128
+- `m`: 32, 64, and 128
-- `efConstruction`: 64, 128, 256
+- `efConstruction`: 64, 128, and 256
-- `efSearch`: 32, 64, 128, 256, 512
+- `efSearch`: 32, 64, 128, 256, and 512

+Consider experimenting with some different settings to find the combination that works best for your application.
 For more information about the benchmark, see [Introducing the HNSW Index for vector search in Postgres](tbd).
 </Admonition>

 ## Comparing the hnsw extension to pg_vector

-When determining which index to use, `pg_vector` with an IVFFlat or HNSW, it's helpful to compare the two based on specific criteria:
+When determining which index to use, `pg_vector` with an IVFFlat or HNSW, it's helpful to compare based on specific criteria, such as:

 - Search speed
 - Accuracy